-Edwin Hind is a London based sound artist, who performs under the banner of Concrete and Green.
-He is currently studying BA Sound Arts and Design at University of Arts London.
+Edwin Hind is a London based sound artist, who performs under the banner of Concrete and Green, who applies an interdisciplinary approach.

-Performances have been site-specific and inspired by the acousmatic concept, that draw from Hind’s archive of field recording.
+Performances have been site-specific and inspired by the acousmatic concept, that draw from Hind’s archive of field recording and found sound.
 These performances have taken place from behind a veil in a crypt and key chosen venues.

-These performances include live vocals, guitar, folly art and spoken word, motivated by what Michel Chion terms as ‘cinema for the ears’.
+These performances include live vocals, guitar, folly art and spoken word, which blend sound scape composition motivated by what Michel Chion terms as ‘cinema for the ears’.

 “The themes I use aim to evoke an emotional response from the listener.
 I don’t feel I have a responsibility to edify my audience; I’m more interested in provoking reflection, which can support debate”.

 As an Instrumentalist, his artistic interests are diverse, Edwin’s discipline also combines , sound design singing and song writing and gardening design.

 He is also an experienced music workshop leader who has specialized in working with a diverse range of people with a range of special needs and/or are hard to reach.

 Presently he is singing tutor at Mary Ward Centre and Music skills tutor for Greenwich Mind, where he has helped a mixed age group of members express themselves through singing, composing, playing guitar and percussion, he has also tutored singing, music technology, song writing, guitar playing in community settings Crisis, John Howard Centre.

 Edwin Hind is most well-known as part of Anglo-German duo Picnic at the Whitehouse, part of the emerging Berlin and Frankfurt underground techno scene (1985 – 1990).